-DZIF-10c or placebo for infusion will also be prepared by the unblinded local study pharmacist.
+DZIF-10c or placebo will be prepared for infusion by the unblinded local study pharmacist.
 For participants assigned to receive DZIF-10c, the appropriate volume of DZIF-10c stock solution based on the individual participant's body weight will be diluted in diluent to or provided undiluted, as appropriate.
 For participants assigned to receive placebo, an infusion bag containing normal sterile saline at the nominal volume that would be provided for weight-adjusted DZIF-10c will be prepared.

 DZIF-10c or placebo will be provided to the blinded study team by the local study pharmacy in infusion bags of identical visual appearance.

-Following completion of the inhalation and/or infusion, the used nebulizer containers and/or infusion bags will be discarded as per local standard procedures.
+Following completion of the infusion, the used infusion bags will be discarded as per local standard procedures.